Henry-Johnson-100/Sakana-Interpreter/README.md

 implemented, as such, the regex may not be totally accurate.

-Following these grammar rules will ensure your program can be parsed but not necessarily that it will behave in a predicatable way.
+Following these grammar rules will ensure your program can be parsed but not necessarily that it will behave in a predictable way.

 For instance, a ```fin``` expects exactly 3 arguments, but in the parser implementation, it expects 1 or more.
 There will be a runtime bug if some number of arguments other than 3